lexman/ex-continuous-processing/README.md

 You can configure your project to run every day, in order to follow updates on the source data.
 As explained in the [travis doc](https://docs.travis-ci.com/user/cron-jobs/), you need to mail the travis support to enable this option.

+Also, you'll have to remove the ``[skip ci]`` tag from the commit message, because it would prevent the build from being triggered...
+So you'll have to bear the *double build*.

-Now this is the end of your journey : once it's done, your **project auto updates every day** !
+Now this is the end of your journey : once it's done, your **project auto updates every day and on  every commit** !
 Congratulations !

 ## How does it affect usage of my tools ?